 Breakfast at Pickett’s Deli & Rotisserie

-Scott Pickett’s latest takeaway-friendly venture, Pickett’s Deli & Rotisserie is an elegant brunch-to-lunch space showcasing Victorian produce.
-Nibble through a big breakfast with a difference (there’s black pudding), or grab something to eat on the go.
+Scott Pickett’s latest takeaway-friendly venture, Pickett’s Deli & Rotisserie, is an elegant brunch-to-lunch space showcasing Victorian produce.
+Plough through an avo smash or Belgian waffle breakfast, or grab something to eat on the go.
 The Mr P’s thick-cut bacon and egg roll (hint: add cheese) is one-hand friendly.

 With your belly full, get amongst the noise and action of the meat, seafood and deli sheds for the full market experience.
 Many of the stall-holders are family run businesses who’ve been there for decades.
 Stop and have a chat and sample some of the delicious foods on offer.